 - that God made the first human by breathing life into dust, and that humans would just be dust and ashes without God

-- of the doctrine of original sin
+- about the doctrine of original sin

 Then I turned to the Lord God, to seek an answer by prayer and supplication with fasting and sackcloth and ashes.
 I prayed to the Lord my God and made confession, saying, ‘Ah, Lord, great and awesome God, keeping covenant and steadfast love with those who love you and keep your commandments, we have sinned and done wrong, acted wickedly and rebelled, turning aside from your commandments and ordinances.

 God made the first human being by breathing life into dust.
 The Bible tells us about people repenting in dust and ashes.
 It reminds us that we came from dust, and that one day we will return to dust.